zentrocdot/LibreOffice/README.md

 Without doing this sudo make install fails an tells README_qtz and README_de etc. are missing.

+The bash file readme_copy.bash takes over the copying of the missing README files.

 This issue is something like a bug (in the procedure).
 Without this bug libreoffice could be installed automatically.

 Finally install everything